Orbital Hall effect in spin-3/2 hole-doped semiconductors and its implications for orbitronics: Results and Discussion

 Here we present our results for the OHE, and include results for the SHE to enable a complete characterisation.
-We include detailed derivations of the orbital/spin conductivity expressions in the Supplement.

-The orbital conductivity is plotted in Fig. \ref{Fig:OHE_Ge}.
-For the regions in which the results can be directly compared, the orbital Hall conductivity of Ge is significantly larger than that of the bulk states of Bi$_2$Se$_3$ as illustrated in Tab. \ref{tab:conductivitycomp}.
-We compare our results with Bi$_2$Se$_3$ due toits large orbital Hall effect and, its extensive use as a spin torque material \cite{cullen2025giant}.
-In Ref.~\onlinecite{cullen2025giant} Bi$_2$Se$_3$ was shown to have a orbital conductivity magnitude no larger than $1.2$ e nm$^{-1}$, which is exceeded in Ge for a Fermi energy $>2$ meV.
+We first derived analytical expressions for the orbital and spin conductivities based on the spherical $4\times 4$ model: derivations of these expressions can be found in SUPPLEMENTARY NOTES \rom{1}--\rom{3}.
+Additionally, we present numerical calculations of the orbital Hall conductivity based on both the $4\times 4$ model and the $6\times 6$ model without the spherical approximation.